 The Archimede SportTaucher M is still powered by the self-winding ebauche ETA 2824-2, which is still packed into a relatively compact stainless steel body.

-Around 41.5 millimeters in width and only 12 millimeters thick, the body of the watch still sports the same pair of excrescences that guard the crown, which is still ergonomically placed at its usual position at 4 o’clock.
+Around 41.5 millimeters in width and only 12 millimeters thick, the body still sports the same pair of excrescences that guard the crown, which is still ergonomically placed at its usual position at 4 o’clock.

 Price: From €595 to €715 plus shipment